Mary Jane Dockeray

 Mary Jane Patricia Dockeray (March 8, 1927 – August 18, 2020) was an American environmental educator, founder of the Blandford Nature Center and Environmental Education Center in Grand Rapids, Michigan.
 In 2012, she was admitted to the Michigan Women's Hall of Fame.

 Early life

-Dockeray grew up on poultry farm in Walker Township.
+Dockeray grew up on a poultry farm in Walker Township.
 Her father, Winfield Dockeray, was a bookkeeper who also raised chickens.
 The family owned 2.5 acres just outside of Grand Rapids, an area where neighbors raised goats and open space was plentiful.

 Dockeray attended Oakleigh School, a 7th Day Adventist Academy.
 Her 5th grade teacher, Anna Nelson, discovered that she had an interest in geology and the world around her.
 Nelson, who was typically quite austere, realized the interest in the young girl and helped Dockeray grow her love of geology.